PowerShell Get-Counter Cmdlet

 # PowerShell Get-Counter Processor Example

-Note 2a: You probably need to adjust C:\logs\processor.ps1 to a valid path on your computer.
+Note 3: You probably need to adjust C:\logs\processor.ps1 to a valid path on your computer.

-Note: While this is a real example, it's meant to give you a template which you can alter to suit your project, for example, you not only change 'Virtual Bytes' for 'Working Set', but you could choose a completely different counter, for example 'Memory' or 'Processor'.
-To see what I mean go back to -ListSet in Example 1.
+While this is a real-life example to display memory usage of processes, it's also meant to give you a template which you can alter to suit your project.
+For example, you could change 'Virtual Bytes' for 'Working Set', or alternatively, you could choose a completely different counter, for example 'Memory' or 'Processor'.

 This example maybe a step too far, or it may just alert you do a parallel technique, where you employ WmiObject instead of Get-Counter.